Julia Grosso: Juventus

+Chicago Stars

+On July 8, 2024, the Chicago Red Stars (later named Chicago Stars FC) announced that they had signed Grosso to a three-year contract through the 2026 season.

 International career

 Youth

 On August 7, 2014, Grosso made her first junior appearance for Canada with the national under-15 against Puerto Rico in a 5–0 victory at the CONCACAF Girls Under-15 Championship.
 She played twelve minutes in a substitute appearance.
 The Canadians would go on to win the inaugural edition of the tournament in a penalty shoot-out over Haiti.
 Grosso would make five appearances for the under-15 national team in the tournament, the only five U-15 caps of her career.

-Grosso's debut for the under-17 team came on March 3, 2016 at the CONCACAF Women's Under-17 Championship in a 3–0 win against Guatemala.
+Grosso's debut for the under-17 team came on March 3, 2016, at the CONCACAF Women's Under-17 Championship in a 3–0 win against Guatemala.
 Canada would finish in third place at the tournament and Grosso was named to the Best XI, en route to qualification for the 2016 FIFA U-17 Women's World Cup.
 Grosso proceeded to play in the 2016 FIFA U-17 Women's World Cup in Jordan.
 There, she played 90 minutes in all three group games, recording an assist in the first game, a 3–2 win over Cameroon.
 Canada would draw and lose their next games against Germany and Venezuela, respectively, resulting in a third-place finish in the group and failure to proceed from the group stage.
 The game against Venezuela was Grosso's last for the under-17 team.

 On January 18, 2018, Grosso made her debut for the under-20 team in a 3–1 victory over Costa Rica in the opening match of the 2018 CONCACAF Women's U-20 Championship.
 Canada would lose the semi-finals on penalties to Mexico after a 1–1 draw after extra time.
 Canada needed to defeat Haiti in the third place match in order to qualify for the 2018 FIFA U-20 Women's World Cup, but lost the game 1–0 and did not qualify for the U-20 World Cup.
 Grosso played every minute of the five-game campaign.